Using the GQL Browser

 Example 3: Using the Schema to Execute a Mutation

-This example describes how to use the Documentation Explorer to explore the SL1 GraphQL schema and determine the specific objects, arguments, and return fields we need to include in a mutation.
+This example describes how to use the Docs pane to explore the SL1 GraphQL schema and determine the specific objects, arguments, and return fields we need to include in a mutation.

 For this example, we are telling GraphQL to create a custom link to appear in the SL1 Action Runner.